EvacuationBehavior/ML-for-Modeling-Wildfire-Eva-DM/README.md

 A simulated dataset with 5 observations (i.e., demo.csv) is provided as an example to illustrate the data structure.
 The original dataset cannot be publicly released under IRB regulations.

-For any questions, please contact [WILL BE UPDATED AFTER PAPER IS ACCEPTED].
+For any questions, please contact Ningzhe Xu (nxu3@crimson.ua.edu).